 Solid waste treatment, recycling and energy recovery at over 200 centres

-FCC has over 200 centres that handle 20 million tonnes of municipal solid waste per year.
+FCC has over 200 centres that handle 24 million tonnes solid waste per year.
 This waste is treated through thermal, composting, biomethanisation, recycling or incineration processes, and the use of sanitary landfills.